 Inflammation of the muscles in the head and neck is the most common cause of a headache relating to TMD.
-Muscles become inflamed because over stimulation from clenching and grinding teeth or from the jaw muscles holding TMJs in proper alignment, when the resting position does not support it.
+Muscles become inflamed because of over stimulation from clenching and grinding teeth or from the jaw muscles holding TMJs in proper alignment when the resting position does not support it.
 Over-the-counter medication may relieve the headache, but will not treat the root cause of the pain.

 How is TMD treated?

-Dr. Fondriest offers relief of these symptoms by employing the least invasive treatment possible.
+Dr. Fondriest offers relief for these symptoms by employing the least invasive treatment possible.
 The nature and severity of TMD symptoms will dictate the appropriate therapy.
 First, TMD sufferers should avoid chewing on hum, ice, or objects other than food.
 They should also avoid any habit or hobby that requires repeated jaw motion.
 Stress relieving exercises, including yoga, may help, as well.

 For most patients, TMJ disorder can be treated with a night guard, or a plastic mouthpiece that fits over the upper and lower teeth to hold the jaw joints in proper position and eliminate clenching and grinding teeth.
 Oral splints, on the other hand, work the same way, but are worn all the time (not just at night).
 Dr.Fondriest will discuss which mouth guard will be more suitable for your case.